2.) Overview:

 Late March to Early April:

-Fishing Difficulty: Medium
+Fishing Difficulty: Average

 Seasonal Pattern: Prespawn